-There are three raccoon species¹ in the world.
-Only one inhabits the United States, and most people refer to it as the Raccoon, although it’s more formally known as the Northern Raccoon or Common Raccoon.
-By any name, it’s smart and clever and probably visits your yard every night, foraging for rodents and reptiles, and any tasty leftovers you’ve added to your compost bin.
+There are only three raccoon species1 in the world, and the United States is lucky to have one of them.
+This clever and handsome critter probably visits your yard every night, foraging for food, including any tasty leftovers you’ve added to your compost bin.

 Background

-Raccoons are mammals in the Procyonidae (PRO-sy-ON-O-dee) family, which originated in Europe.
-Their oldest fossils go back to the Oligocene (OLLY-GO-seen) Epoch, 25 million years ago.
-Discovered in Europe, analysis of them shows a common ancestor with weasels, but a closer relationship to bears.
-At least six million years later, their then-existing ancestors crossed the Bering Strait from Russia into NA.
+Raccoons are mammals in the Procyonidae (pro-sy-ON-uh-dee) family, originating in Europe.
+Their oldest fossils date to the Oligocene Epoch, 25 million years ago.
+At least six million years later, their then-existing ancestors crossed the Bering Strait from Russia into North America.
+Analysis shows a common ancestor with weasels but a closer relationship to bears.

-Today Northern Raccoons and their subspecies are found across the continental United States and much of Canada, as well as Mexico and Central America.
-Although native to North America, they now inhabit much of Europe and Japan.
+Today, Northern Raccoons and their subspecies are found across the continental U.S. and much of Canada, Mexico, and Central America.
+Although native to North America, they now inhabit much of Europe and Japan, too.

 Size

 Raccoons have five hairless, claw-tipped fingers and toes.
 Their front paws are unique because they have thumbs.
-Not opposable ones, like a human’s, but they’re second only to a monkey’s in dexterity, and their handprints look remarkably like tiny human ones.
-If they get inside a house, their nimble fingers can turn a doorknob, open cabinets, drawers, and the refrigerator, and unscrew jar lids!
-Their natural curiosity might lead them into every nook and cranny.
-Owners of pet raccoons face that as a daily challenge!
+Not opposable ones, like a human’s, but they’re second only to a monkey’s in dexterity, and their paw prints look remarkably like tiny human hands.
+If they find their way into a house, their nimble fingers can turn a doorknob, open cabinets, drawers, refrigerator, and unscrew jar lids!
+Their natural curiosity will lead them into every nook and cranny.

 Senses

-As you might guess from their fondness for feeling food, the Raccoon’s most important sense is touch.
-In fact, almost two-thirds of that part of their brain that deals with sensory perception is specialized for touch impulses.
-As for their other senses, they have excellent night vision, but poor distance vision and they’re believed to be color blind.
+They love to feel their food, and you might accurately guess that touch is their most important sense.
+In fact, almost two-thirds of the part of their brain that deals with sensory perception is specialized for touch impulses.
+As for their other senses, they’re thought to be nearsighted, can see exceptionally well at night, and are probably color blind.
 Their sense of smell is keen, and their hearing is, too.

 Intelligence

 Raccoons are very intelligent.
-A Vanderbilt University study showed they have about the same number of neurons in their cerebral cortex as dogs.
-Other research has shown they can remember solutions to puzzles for at least three years.
+A Vanderbilt University study1 showed they have about the same number of neurons in their cerebral cortex as dogs.
+They can remember puzzle solutions for at least three years.
 To escape hunters, they’re smart enough to cross a stream and double back, climb trees and jump from tree to tree, or enter water and swim downstream to break their scent trail.

-There’s a cute Northern Raccoon, “Melanie,” who lives in Europe, with a repertoire of 100 different behaviors and tricks, including somersaults, using a broom, riding a bike, a scooter, and a skateboard.
+There’s a cute Northern Raccoon, “Melanie,” with a repertoire of a hundred different behaviors and tricks, including somersaults, using a broom, riding a bike, a scooter, and a skateboard.
 You can watch Melanie here.

 Communication

-Raccoons reportedly have 51 different vocalizations.
+Raccoons are reported to have fifty-one vocalizations.
 They growl, hiss, scream, screech, and whinny.
 When they fight, they sound something like wrangling cats.
-Baby raccoons make mewing, twittering, cooing and crying sounds of varying intensity depending on their level of stress or joy.
-Researchers also believe Raccoons’ distinctive coloration enables them to communicate through facial expressions.
-And, their light-and-dark-banded tail may also help them quickly interpret one another’s posture.
+Baby raccoons make mewing, twittering, cooing, and crying sounds of varying intensity depending on their level of stress or joy.
+Researchers also believe Raccoons’ distinctive coloration enables them to communicate through facial expressions, and their light-and-dark-banded tails may also help them quickly interpret one another’s posture.

 Behavior

-Raccoons were previously considered to be territorial loners, but there’s some new evidence that related females will share an area, and up to four males will live together during mating season to defend their turf against others.
-However, if you see a group, it’s most likely a mother and her youngsters.
+Initially considered territorial loners, there’s some new evidence that related females will share an area, and up to four males will live together during mating season to defend their turf against others.
+Still, if you see a group, it’s most likely a mother and her youngsters.

 Food washing

 Raccoons like to manipulate and feel food.
 They’re known for “washing” it, but it’s more accurate to call them food “wetters.”
-They don’t always do even that.
-When they do, it isn’t to specifically clean it–they just like to dabble, which also happens to soften the food.
+And they don’t always do even that.
+When they do, it isn’t to specifically clean it—they like to dabble, which also happens to soften the food.

 Raccoons spend the winter sleeping (not hibernating) in their dens, especially those living in more northern areas.
-In the fall, they feed heavily to pack on fat, which will enable them to spend long stretches without eating.
+In the fall, they eat heavily to pack on fat, which will enable them to spend long stretches in their dens without eating.
 They may lose up to half their fat through the winter.
-Dense hair helps keep them warm, but a protective den is important to their survival.
+Dense hair helps keep them warm, but a protective den is essential for survival.

 Habitat

-The Raccoon’s preferred habitat is a wooded area near water, whether that be marsh, swamp, bog, stream or a backyard Koi pond.
-They don’t like open areas where there are no trees to climb if in danger.
-However, being smart and adaptable, they’ve learned to survive even with few trees, by taking up residence in such places as storm drains, attics, chimneys and under sheds.
+The Raccoon’s preferred habitat is a wooded area near water, whether a marsh, swamp, bog, stream, or backyard Koi pond.
+They avoid open spaces with no trees to climb for safety.
+However, being intelligent and adaptable, they’ve learned to survive where there are few trees by taking up residence in such places as storm drains, attics, chimneys, and underneath sheds.

 Food sources

-Raccoons are omnivorous and opportunistic.
-They eat whatever they can find—rodents, eggs, crayfish, frogs, fish, snakes, insects, nuts, vegetables, fruits, grains, small mammals and, sometimes, roadkill.
-They can be a nuisance to farmers or gardeners when they raid poultry houses for eggs and chicks, or damage crops.
-For most urbanites, the biggest problem they present is keeping them out of trash containers–they love leftovers.
+Northern Raccoons are omnivorous and opportunistic.
+They eat whatever they find—rodents, eggs, crayfish, frogs, fish, snakes, insects, nuts, vegetables, fruits, grains, small mammals, and, sometimes, roadkill.
+They’re a nuisance to farmers or gardeners when they raid poultry houses for eggs and chicks or damage crops.
+For urbanites, the biggest problem is keeping them out of trash containers—they love people food.

 Nesting and cover

-Raccoons spend daytime resting where they’ll feel safe and sheltered.
-That may be in a brush pile, a hollow tree or log, an old squirrel’s nest, culvert, abandoned building, or opening under a porch or shed.
+Northern Raccoons spend the daytime resting where they’ll feel safe and sheltered.
+That may be in a brush pile, a hollow tree or log, an old squirrel’s nest, a culvert, an abandoned building, or an opening under a porch or shed.
 If they can find a way in, an attic or chimney will do just fine, too.
-They move frequently, often daily, except females when raising their young.
+They frequently move, sometimes daily, except for females when raising their young.

 Reproduction

-Male Raccoons become sexually mature at about two years and females at one year.
+Male Raccoons become sexually mature at about two years, and females at one year.
 They mate once a year, between January and June.
-The male stays around for a week or so after mating then leaves in search of another female.
-If he tries to stay longer, she will chase him away.
+The male stays around for about a week after mating and then leaves in search of another female.
+Actually, he has no choice: if he tries to stay longer, she’ll chase him away.

 Os penis and uterine horn

-Males are among the few mammals that have a penis bone (called a baculum or os penis).
-Experts aren’t sure what its function is, but some hypothesize that it’s to make the erect penis more rigid or to help stimulate the female.
+Raccoons have unusual genitalia.
+Males are among the few mammals with a penis bone (called a baculum or os penis).
+Experts aren’t sure of its function, but some hypothesize it’s to make the erect penis more rigid or to help stimulate the female.
 A small percentage of females have a tiny bone in their clitoris, called a baubellum or os clitoris.
-(Early humans also had these bones!)
+(Early humans also had these bones.)

 Females have two ovaries and a “uterine horn” attached to each one.
-Embryos conceived from the eggs in one ovary migrate to the uterine horn of the opposite ovary, a process that allows room for more embryos.
+Embryos conceived from the eggs in one ovary migrate to the uterine horn of the opposite ovary.
+This process allows room for more embryos.
 The babies are born, however, through a single vagina.
 Females typically have three pairs of mammary glands, sometimes four.

 The pregnant female searches for a suitable den, one that’s sheltered and safe, and lines it with leaves.
 She usually delivers three or four babies, but up to seven is possible.
-The babies, called kits, have closed eyes and their ears are pressed tight to their head.
-They hardly have any hair—the masked face and ringed tail are, for now, only a shadow.
-In about three weeks their eyes open.
-By seven weeks they’re fully furred.
-Around nine weeks they have their first taste of food other than milk as they start following their mother on her nightly forays.
-At around four months, they’re completely weaned.
+The babies, called kits, have closed eyes, and their ears are pressed tight to their heads.
+They hardly have any hair, so the masked face and ringed tail are, right then, only a shadow.
+In about three weeks, their eyes open.
+By seven weeks, they’re fully furred.
+Then, at around nine weeks, they have their first taste of food other than milk as they start following their mother on her nightly forays.
+At about four months, they’re entirely weaned.

 Family group

-The family group stays together until late fall with the youngsters learning all their mother’s sly know-how.
-Sometimes these families make quite a ruckus with their clamoring, trashcan-toppling ways.
+The family stays together until late fall, with the youngsters learning all their mother’s sly know-how.
+Sometimes, these families make quite a ruckus with their clamoring, trashcan-toppling ways.
 The mother is very protective of her kits, going so far as to boost them up trees if they’re threatened.
-Moreover, she’ll fight viciously to protect them.
+She’ll fight viciously to protect them.

 As the weather turns cooler, the family eats, eats, eats.
 They need to pack on as much body weight as possible heading into winter—up to 30 percent more.
-Sometimes the kits stay with their mother until she’s forced to kick them out to make room for her next litter.
+Sometimes, the kits stay with their mother until she’s forced to kick them out to make room for her next litter.
 Usually, though, they strike out in time to find a suitable winter den of their own.
-They may go miles away in their search.
-Their mother carries on alone until the next season.
+They may have to go miles away in their search, while their mother will carry on alone until the following season.

 Life span

-Raccoons can live up to twenty years in captivity, but in the wild most die before their second year.
+Raccoons can live up to twenty years in captivity, but in the wild, most die before their second year from disease or predators.
 If they survive that long, they live an average of five years.

 Predators

-The biggest predator of Raccoons is humans.
-In Minnesota, alone, hunters and trappers take more than a quarter of the Raccoon population every year.
+The worst predator of Raccoons is humans.
+In Minnesota alone, hunters and trappers take over a quarter of the Raccoon population every year.
 In other areas, authorities control them by baiting or trapping.
 Pelt hunters trap them because couturiers use their fur for sheared Raccoon coats.
 Many more die under the wheels of vehicles when they’re hit while feeding on roadkill.
-Other predators include Coyotes, foxes, large hawks, owls, wolves, and even snakes.
+Other predators include Coyotes, foxes, large hawks, owls, wolves, and snakes.

 Raccoon latrines

 Raccoons like to create community latrines, places where they all go to defecate.
-Latrines may be located on any flat surface that’s situated off the ground, such as woodpiles, large rocks, roofs, and decks, but sometimes at the fork or base of a tree.
-They may also use attics and other indoor spaces, when accessible.
+Latrines may be located on any flat surface that’s situated off the ground, such as woodpiles, large rocks, roofs, and decks, although sometimes at the fork or base of a tree.
+Unfortunately, they may also use attics and other indoor spaces if accessible.
 Their feces are tube-shaped and about the diameter of a nickel or dime.
 Fresh feces are usually darker, but not always, and old waste is lighter in color.

 The latrines are more than just unsettling and unsanitary piles of feces.
-They’re also hazardous, because they may hold the eggs of Baylisascaris procyonis, a dangerous roundworm, that lives in the intestines.
-Raccoons, in fact, are the primary host of this parasite whose eggs are expelled in feces.
-If other animals, including humans, inadvertently ingest the eggs the hatched larvae travel through the body and cause severe damage to the eyes, brain, and spinal cord.
-Fortunately, roundworms in humans are rare—only 25 cases in the US since 2003.
+They’re also hazardous because Raccoons are the primary host of a dangerous roundworm called Baylisascaris procyonis, which lives in the intestines.
+Its eggs are expelled in feces.
+If other animals, including humans, inadvertently ingest them, the hatched larvae travel through the body and cause severe damage to the eyes, brain, and spinal cord.
+Fortunately, roundworms in humans are extremely rare—only twenty-five cases in the U.S. since 2003.
 Still, if you see a latrine in your yard, it’s a good idea to clean it up promptly.
 Especially if you have small children, who are more likely to put contaminated fingers or objects into their mouths.
-Pets should be kept away from the latrine, too.
-It’s important to be careful when cleaning one up.
+Pets, too, should be kept away from it.
+It’s essential to be careful when cleaning one up.
 Indoor latrines are particularly hazardous, and it’s best to leave the cleanup to a professional.

 Raccoon and rabies

-The disease most Raccoons die from is distemper, a virus, not rabies.
-But, they can carry rabies, which is a virus that’s lethal to both them and humans.
-Rabies (which is a singular noun even though it has that ‘s’ on the end) is carried in saliva and transmitted through biting.
-It’s a deadly disease, but fewer than 2,000 Raccoons across the country were found infected with it in 2011 (the most recent report from the U.S. Centers for Disease Control).
+The disease that most commonly kills Raccoons is a virus called distemper.
+But a small percentage are found to have rabies, another virus lethal to them, and humans, as well.
+“Rabies” (a singular noun, even though there’s an ‘s’ at the end) is carried in saliva and transmitted through biting.
+Only 1,030 Raccoons nationwide were diagnosed with rabies in 20212 (the most recent report from the Journal of the American Veterinary Medical Association).
+Many states had no cases at all.
 So, you can see that the percentage of infected Raccoons is quite low within a population of animals that inhabits nearly the entire country.

 More reading: